top of page

 Gryphon (Debating) Society

-Trinity has its own debating and speaking society, The Gryphon, one of Trinity’s oldest established societies.
-The Masters of the Gryphon welcome members old and new to debate motions both relevant and irreverent, usually after Hall on Sundays.
-In addition to this, the Gryphon host's the annual Michael Beloff After-Dinner Speaking Competition, where members exercise their powers of rhetoric in order to win generous prizes.
-These talks bring together all members of college, not only those who study that particular subject, in a forum for lively debate on current research and issues.
+The Gryphon Club (Trinity’s very own speaking and debating society) is one of the college’s oldest societies, founded almost 150 years ago in 1881.
+The Masters of the Gryphon Club invite members to debate motions—both relevant and irreverent—usually after Hall on Wednesdays.
+In addition to this, the Gryphon Club hosts the annual Michael Beloff After-Dinner Speaking Competition, where members showcase their powers of rhetoric in order to win generous prizes.
+The society also aims to hold at least one talk by an eminent individual each term.
+These events bring together all members of college in a forum for lively debate on current affairs.

 Grounds.jpg